Sourav-Bhattacharya10/mlmodel_iris/README.md

 ```

 Create this home directory structure manually.
-Go to the **irismodel** directory and the execute the git clone command:
+Go to the **iris** directory and the execute the git clone command:

 ```shell
 git clone https://github.com/Sourav-Bhattacharya10/mlmodel_iris.git